 - Food and Snacks Budget– Knowing what your Disney food and snacks budget is before your Disney vacation will be a lifesaver.
 Especially since it can usually cost 70-100 dollars per day, per person for food.
 And that’s on the low end.
 Check out our Disney Dining Budget estimates so you can get an honest handle on the numbers.

 If you are purchasing directly through Disney you can buy a Magic Your Way Package.
+You can do this on the Disney Website, by simply adding your resort, number of tickets, and a dining plan to the care.
 This combines your Disney Resort lodging and your Disney theme park tickets for all parks together into a bundle.
 You can also add a Dining Plan to this package to make things easy, when offered.
-If you choose not to book directly through Disney then you have a few options.
+If you choose not to book directly through Disney then you have a few options. either way remember that places like Get Away Today and Disney itself sometimes offers a Disney Trip Payment Plan, so that you can manage your trip payments.

 - Book your Hotel: Our best advice is to always stay on Disney property when you can.
 Plus you can often even find cheaper Disney Resort prices by booking Disney through a third-party service.
 And then of course you can also always stay off-site, but often lose out on the Disney perks by doing so.